Wikipedia Consulting

 Julie Lythcott-Haims

-After conducting a Notability Assessment, To the Point determined that Julie was indeed eligible.
+After reviewing her media coverage, To the Point determined that Julie was indeed eligible.
 Major media sources like NPR, The New York Times, The Washington Post, and other well-known outlets have written about Julie’s career and accomplishments over the years.

 Julie identifies as a Black and biracial woman, and the typical Wikipedia volunteer editor doesn’t often work on articles about living people from historically underrepresented groups.
 After working with Julie to create a draft article, we presented it for consideration by Wikipedia’s volunteer community.
 The article was quickly accepted and Julie is now part of Wikipedia.